DaveByteAI/nano-metal-moe-qwen36/README.md

 ## What Is Included

 - `ask`, `chat`, and `bench` commands
-- q4 and q2 routed expert packs
+- Support for q4 and q2 routed expert packs
 - Metal kernels for the runtime hot path
 - A Python converter for Hugging Face safetensors expert weights